davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/README.md

 ✅ Remain neutral (help decide, don't push)
 ```

+Hint: in order to prevent misinforming the customer, use similar instructions:
+"When asked for products, their features or prices, you MUST NOT look for any such information on the Internet.
+Only use information about Fabrikam's products."

 ### **Scenario 4: Angry Customer with Damage**
 ```
 Customer: "This is ridiculous!
 My home was delivered with water damage!"